njtierney/naniar/README.md

 `ggmissing` is part of a larger plan for a set of tidy-verse packages focussing on how to tidy, transform, visualise, model, and communicate missing data.

-It is still very much under development, but will see more active development over the next 6 months.
+It is still very much under development, and may have unknown bugs, due to the fact that ggplot was not initially built to handle missing data in this way.
+We will see more active development over the next 6 months.

 What does it do?
 ----------------

-This package provides a key features:
+`ggmissing` provides:

-1. A missing data geom for ggplot
+1. Missing data geoms for ggplot (`geom_missing_point`)

-2. Missing data tidiers
+2. Tidy summaries of missing data (`summarise_missingness` and friends)

-3. Extra Missing Data Plots
+3. Standard plots for exploring missing data (`gg_missing_var`, `gg_missing_case`, `gg_missing_which`)

 Using ggmissing
 ---------------